lmitechnologies/Gadget_Inspection_Template/pipeline/readme.md

 ## Folder Contents

-**example**: a folder of examples that illustrate the implementation of pipeline classes for performing inspection tasks using varying AI models.
+**example**: a folder of examples that illustrate the implementation of pipeline classes for performing inspection tasks using varying AI models including object detection, instance segmentation, classification and anomaly detection.
 **test**: a folder containing the testing scripts (optional).
 **trt-engines**: a folder containing the generated TensorRT engines, created from the models in the **trt-generation** folder.
 These engines are intended for deployment to production edge devices, such as GoMax.
 **trt-generation**: a folder containing model weights and additional files required for generating TensorRT engines.